 “When those guys started running out of fuel I just backed off and was able to cruise to the line and get a top finish out of it,” said Sauter who took advantage of the fuel game to steal his best finish since his most recent victory at Michigan last August.

-Rookie Of The Year competitor Cameron Hayley entered the 1.5-mile track eighth in points with no top-10 finishes.
-After the wild chain of events in the final six laps, the 18-year-old Canadian scored his career-best result of fifth, now joining his veteran teammates in the top 5 in the championship standings.
-Zach Catanzareti
+Rookie of the Year competitor Cameron Hayley entered the 1.5-mile track eighth in points with no top-10 finishes.
+After the wild chain of events in the final six laps, the 18-year-old Canadian scored his career-best result of fifth, now joining his veteran teammates in the top five in the championship standings. – Zach Catanzareti

-NHRA: Support Make-A-Wish and Your Favorite NHRA Driver – This Thursday, May 14th, at Flywheel Sports in Alpharetta, GA, Bob Vandergriff will head up a little competitive ride for the Vandergriff Foundation that will hopefully help make wishes come true for children.
-Vandergriff will be joined by his wife Marisa along with NHRA stars Dave Connolly, Larry Dixon, Tommy Johnson, Jr., Matt Hagan, Shawn Langdon, Steve Johnson, Steve Torrence, Leah Pritchett, Morgan Lucas, Richie Crampton, and Shane Gray.
+NHRA: Support Make-A-Wish and Your Favorite NHRA Driver – This Thursday, May 14, at Flywheel Sports in Alpharetta, Ga., Bob Vandergriff will head up a little competitive ride for the Vandergriff Foundation that will hopefully help make wishes come true for children.
+Vandergriff will be joined by his wife Marisa along with NHRA stars Dave Connolly, Larry Dixon, Tommy Johnson Jr., Matt Hagan, Shawn Langdon, Steve Johnson, Steve Torrence, Leah Pritchett, Morgan Lucas, Richie Crampton and Shane Gray.

-Make-A-Wish is prominently featured in primary colors on the DSR Funny Car of Tommy Johnson, Jr. at no cost to the organization thanks to Chandler.
-Toni Montgomery
+Make-A-Wish is prominently featured in primary colors on the DSR Funny Car of Johnson Jr. at no cost to the organization thanks to Chandler. – Toni Montgomery

-F1: Rosberg Rolls from the Pole – To say that Nico Rosberg needed a weekend like this past one in Spain is beyond obvious.
-With his teammate, Lewis Hamilton, dominating Formula 1 in fine fashion, Rosberg was facing becoming irrelevant succumbing to even the rejuvenated Ferraris.
+Formula 1: Rosberg Rolls from the Pole – To say that Nico Rosberg needed a weekend like this past one in Spain is beyond obvious.
+With his teammate Lewis Hamilton dominating F1 in fine fashion, Rosberg was facing becoming irrelevant, succumbing to even the rejuvenated Ferraris.

 IndyCar: Kanaan’s Confusing Season Continues – Tony Kanaan had another decent day in the road course at Indianapolis Motor Speedway, bringing home a seventh-place finish in the No. 10 NTT Data Chevrolet for Chip Ganassi Racing.
 The result was Kanaan’s fourth top 10 in five races, highlighting a string of consistency that has him sitting sixth in series points.

-Short Tracks: Short tracks: Otto Sitterly continued to add to his storied career at Oswego Speedway in Upstate New York on Saturday.
-The already seven-time champion won on opening night for the fifth time passing teammate and Supermodified legend Joe Gosek for the lead around the outside on a restart.
+Short Tracks: Otto Sitterly continued to add to his storied career at Oswego Speedway in upstate New York on Saturday.
+The already seven-time champion won on opening night for the fifth time, passing teammate and supermodified legend Joe Gosek for the lead around the outside on a restart.
 As a result, he starts off 2015 in good shape to become the first driver to win four straight titles.

 The Race of Champions Asphalt Modified Tour held their second race of the season, the Richie Evans Memorial 75, the same night at the 5/8-mile known as the Steel Palace.
-Passing turned out to be a hard fought proposition, as Mike Leaty led flag-to-flag while most recent winners at the track Matt Hirschman and Chuck Hossfeld could only muster 8th and 12th place finishes, respectively.
+Passing turned out to be a hard fought proposition, as Mike Leaty led flag-to-flag while the most recent winners at the track, Matt Hirschman and Chuck Hossfeld, could only muster eighth- and 12th-place finishes, respectively.